cuestafrancisco/my-weather/README.md

    ## Install the gh-pages package as a "dev-dependency" of the app.

-  $ cd my-weather
+ 1.)  cd my-weather

-  $ npm install gh-pages --save-dev npm run deploy
+  2.) npm install gh-pages --save-dev

+  3.) npm run deploy

 Prerequisites
 What things you need to install the software and how to install them

 Give examples
-Installing

 A step by step series of examples that tell you how to get a development env running